FAQ's

 Any more pigment in the resin can cause the resin to be uncured or soften the resin.

-Colours can also be added to these pours.
+Colours, flowers, glitter and more can also be added to these pours.

 Epoxy resin generally does not stick to polypropylene, polyethylene & Silicone.